 I sensed Christopher reading the note while the strip-lights started to blind me.
 ‘Two minutes left,’ said Mrs McCabe, blurred now in front of the blackboard.
 I rubbed my eyes and faced the window, pearled pink, like inside a shell.
 When my eyes cleared I turned to Christopher, scratching the desk with his nail.
 Oh god, oh god, oh god, I thought, my heart beating so fast.
 Around me, people cracked their knuckles.
 Mrs McCabe paced.

 I turned again to Christopher, opened my palms, and he raised his index finger slowly, like the ET alien.
-Following his pointed finger, I stared, wide-eyed, at Beth’s blonde bob.
+Following his pointed finger, I stared, wide-eyed, at Claire’s blonde bob.

 ‘Time’s up everyone,’ said Mrs McCabe, ‘pencils down.’